 This group of believers were becoming the people that God desired them to be.
 They became a loving, faithful, serving, growing Church.
 Being together in prayer was central to their identity as the people of God.
 It is part of your local church’s identity?
 Is it central for us?
 What would it look like for it to be central for us?

 A blog post isn’t sufficient space for something that could be explored with an entire book.
-So, here are three suggestions to help you begin re-prioritizing praying with God’s people.
+So, here are three simple suggestions to help you begin re-prioritizing praying with God’s people.

 1. Learn how to pray with others

 Praying with other people can be intimidating.
 We’re often more worried about what they will think than we need to be.
 Other times, we just don’t know what to do!
 The best way to learn how to pray with others is find someone who does it often and imitate them.
 Maybe you don’t know where to find that kind of person.
-Then, start by reading over his guide to public prayer.
+Then, start by reading over this guide to public prayer.
 It was originally written to aid church members praying in Sunday morning services, but there is some overlap that’s helpful for more informal settings of believers praying together.

 2. Plan to pray with others

 Does your church have a prayer service?
 Go!
 Go and plan to pray when you get there.
 In my experience, less than half the people who come to a prayer service actually pray.
 Maybe it’s because we’re nervous or don’t have much experience praying with others.
-The only to learn the ropes by actually praying.
+The only way to learn the ropes is by actually praying.

 Beyond a gathering of the entire church, think about prayer in your small group.
 How can you better emphasize praying together?
 If you’re not part of a small group, make your own.
 Keep it simple.
 Find two or three other believers, read a chapter of the Bible, then take 15-20 minutes taking turns praying about the passage.
 Pray for those in the group, your family, friends, and church.
 Commit to doing this every week or every other week for three months and see what happens.